Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 [Link](https://algassert.com/quirk#circuit={"cols":[[1,1,"H"],[1,1,"•",1,1,1,"X"],["…","…","…","…","…","…","…"],["Counting2"],["Measure","Measure"],["~msg"],["Chance","Chance"],["~enc"],[1,"•","X"],["•",1,"Z"],[1,1,1,"~send"],[1,1,1,"H"],[1,1,1,"•",1,"X"],[1,1,"•","X"],[1,1,"H"],[1,1,"Measure","Measure"],[1,1,1,"•",1,"X"],[1,1,"•",1,1,"Z"],[1,1,1,1,1,"~dec"],[1,1,1,1,1,"•","X"],[1,1,1,1,1,"H"],[1,1,1,1,1,"Measure","Measure"],[1,1,1,1,1,"~msg"],[1,1,1,1,1,"Chance","Chance"]],"gates":[{"id":"~msg","name":"message","matrix":"{{1,0,0,0},{0,1,0,0},{0,0,1,0},{0,0,0,1}}"},{"id":"~enc","name":"encode","matrix":"{{1,0,0,0},{0,1,0,0},{0,0,1,0},{0,0,0,1}}"},{"id":"~send","name":"send","matrix":"{{1,0,0,0},{0,1,0,0},{0,0,1,0},{0,0,0,1}}"},{"id":"~dec","name":"decode","matrix":"{{1,0,0,0},{0,1,0,0},{0,0,1,0},{0,0,0,1}}"}]})
 {% endraw %}

 As the name suggests it is superdense coding using teleportation.
-So instead of a switch gate to transport the qubit teleportation is used.
+So instead of using a switch gate to transport the qubit, teleportation is used.
 This is super unnecessary and just requires more qubits to do the same thing, but now i can say i teleported ":3".
 For the source code and a more detailed explanation you can go checkout the [GitHub repository](https://github.com/Teddy55Codes/superdense-coding-with-teleportation) for the script.

 ### Result
 So how did i teleport ":3"?
 If you remember from the [superdense coding](#superdense-coding) section, superdense coding allows us to transport 2 regular bits with 1 qubit.
-And because my script is just superdense coding with extra steps it works the same here. ":3" in ASCII is 00111010 00110011.
+And because my script is just superdense coding with extra steps it works the same here. ":3" in binary ASCII is 00111010 00110011.
 The scripts output is the result of the teleportation.
 So if everything worked correctly we should get that as the output.

 I ran the script for 10 shots.
 This means the script is run 10 times.